Where: Colorado & Utah – real wild west

 Best season: spring and autumn to avoid the searing heat

 Best sights: Anasazi Indian red rock pictograph, or travelling ‘side saddle’ through Fisher Tower, the movie Western region known as ‘little Hollywood’

 Remember to Bring: Rough terrain mountain bike, lightweight clothing and a drink bottle with a hose

 If you are mainly an urban mountain biker, or even someone with a bit of single-track biking experience, the Kokopelli Trail is a real challenge.
-Holly Morris tackles a trek which is considered to be one of the most physically exacting and strenuous mountain biking treks in North America.
+We tackle a trek which is considered to be one of the most physically exacting and strenuous mountain biking treks in North America.

 It traverses steep canyon climbs, mountainous alpine terrain and high arid deserts.
 On this trek, you go through everything – extreme climate changes, high altitudes and gruelling hill climbs.

 - Seeing the red sandstone rock formations of Fisher Towers, made famous in the 1950s John Wayne western movies.

 - The accomplishment of mountain-biking one of the most physically exacting mountain bike trails in the U.S.A.

 - Waking up in the high alpine terrain of the Colorado-Utah border.

 - Attempting the Slickrock Trail near Moab, Utah.